this-is-learning/rxjs-fundamentals-course/docs/part-7.md

 [1,2,3,20,34,12,6].filter(num => isBiggerThan10(num));
 ```

-Obviously this is working but could be easier to read.
+Obviously, this is working but could be easier to read.

 We specify the parameter `num` twice.
 Because the inner function is expecting the same declared parameter in the left part of the provided function, we can apply point-free notation: